ydahal1/ydahal1/jokes.md

-A farmer had 297 cows, when he rounded them up, he found he had 300
+What is bread's favorite number?
+Leaven.

 [
-Mon Jun 15 01:13:10 UTC 2026
+Tue Jun 16 01:15:33 UTC 2026
  ]